PrestaShop/hummingbird/README.md

 `npm i`

-then create a webpack/.env by copying webpack/.env-example `cp webpack/.env-example webpack/.env`

-then configure your local web server in this .env file.
-Please use a free tcp port
+then create a `.env` file inside the *webpack* folder by copying `webpack/.env-example` and complete it with your environment's informations.
+Please use a free tcp port.

 then build assets: